arjenderuiter/techdebtgame/README.md

 If you want to propose improvements, altenative rules, etc, please use the source files in the BINARY folder.
 There you find a link to a share where we store large files.
 We'll upload them using GitHub LFS later, so you can do pull requests.

-# download and play
-If you want to download and play the game, please use the assets that are available in the [Releases](https://github.com/arjenderuiter/techdebtgame/releases) section.

 # credit
 This game was developed and conceptualised by Arjen de Ruiter, and designed and illustrated by Jomiro Eming (jomiro.eming@gmail.com).